bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-2-focus-on-your-strengths.md

 * Create a road map for the team to execute on.
 * Consolidate the details of a discussion into a document that can be visualized and shared for further evaluation.
 * Ensure that designs and tasks are well fleshed out in the team’s ticketing system.
-* Meet with team members to understand they current work and challenges and translate these insights into action items.
+* Meet with team members to understand their current work and challenges and translate these insights into action items.
 * Meet with partner teams and customers to understand inbounds requests.

 This individual is a leader that the team will appreciate.

 **The Visionary**